SEND Local Offer

-Our SENCO is completing the National Award for SENCo and keeps abreast of new developments in SEND.
+Our SENCO has achieved the National Award for SENCo and keeps abreast of new developments in SEND.

 All of our teachers have received training in the SEND process and robust systems are in place to ensure the delivery of excellent SEND practice.

 We have an experienced team of teaching assistants who are proficient in a variety of intervention programmes/ specific individual needs.